Like having your own mechanic!

-The term will be familiar to most.
-But do you really know what this plug is responsible for or what you can do with it?
-We will eliminate these questions today and give you a better insight into the world of coding.
+The term will be familiar to most of you.
+But do you really know what an OBD reader is responsible for or what you can do with it?
+We will delve into these questions today.

-Now that you have an overview of what such an OBD plug is, we will now show you what you can do with it and how it can help you to keep your car in sync better.
+Now that you have an overview of what such an OBD device is, we will now show you what you can do with it and how it can help you to keep your car in better shape.

-However, it can be said that exhaust gas values, torque, fuel consumption, etc. can be read out with pretty much any diagnostic software.
+However, it can be said that exhaust gas values, torque, fuel consumption, etc., can be read out with pretty much any diagnostic software.
 But there are also vendors that allow you to do a used car check or analyze the health status of your car, for example.
-Which provider this is and how much it costs, we will show you in the next paragraph.

 What does reading out error memory mean?

-In this case, it is also again used between static and sporadic error codes.
-The latter are automatically deleted after a certain number of driving cycles, unless they have reoccurred.
+It’s also useful to know that there are both static and sporadic error codes.
+The latter are automatically deleted after a certain number of driving cycles, unless they have recurred.

 How can I read error codes?